PAC Mode Estimation using PPR Martingale Confidence Sequences: CODE DETAILS

 Using the above exploration rate, the confidence bounds are constructed in the same way as KL-LUCB.

-\section{Code Details}
+\section{CODE DETAILS}

-The code used to run our experiments (from sections \ref{sec:pprmcs}, \ref{sec:ppr-me}, \ref{sec:elections}, and \ref{sec:blockhains}) is included in the supplementary material in a zip file.
+The code used to run our experiments (from sections \ref{sec:pprmcs}, \ref{sec:ppr-me}, \ref{sec:elections}, and \ref{sec:blockhains}) is at \url{https://github.com/rohanshah13/pac_mode_estimation}.
 Below we provide details on the running time of our algorithms on a couple of problem instances, which are indicative of their relative order in general.

 The results in Table~\ref{tab:tab_multiK} were obtained by performing each of the experiments for $100$ iterations, with mistake probability $\delta = 0.01$.
 For the last $3$ rows, for all algorithms except KL-SN 1v1, $200$ iterations were used so as to reduce the error bars.
 A running-time comparison of all the algorithms across the $100$ runs is given in Table \ref{tab:multiK_runtime}.
 The runs were performed on an Intel Core i7-8750H CPU @ 2.20GHz processor.